porzione/wtcurve/README.md

 ## wtcurve

-wtcurve can generate symmetric waveforms using exponential function or bezier curve.
-The waveform has a linear central part, you can adjust the tilt of this part to custom angle using the `-m` option, it is the width of central line in percents.
-The script can also plot the graph with first and last frame, 3D graph with full wavetable or save an animated gif.
-By manipulating the parameters for Savitzky-Golay `--savgol` and Gaussian filters `--gauss`, bitcrush `--bitcrush` and Hyperbolic tangent `--tanh` one can obtain a wide range of waveforms.
-Direct line (`-L`) instead of a curve allows the generation of diverse sawtooths.
-Bezie `-B` will distort and clip the waveform when values are outside the range of -9 to 4.
-The intentional omission of the check allows for more freedom to experiment.
+wtcurve can generate symmetric waveforms using the exponential function or bezier curve.
+The waveform contains of a linear central part with adjustable width, which can be set in percentages using the `-m` option.
+The script can also plot the graph with the first and last frame, a 3D graph with the full wavetable, or an animated gif.

+By manipulating parameters such as Savitzky-Golay `--savgol`, Gaussian filter `--gauss`, bitcrush `--bitcrush`, hyperbolic tangent `--tanh`, and direct line `-L`, a wide range of waveforms can be achieved.
+Applying Bezier `-B` will distort and clip the waveform when values fall outside the range of -9 to 4.
+The intentional omission of the range check provides greater freedom for experimentation.
+However, it's important to note that many combinations of argument values may result in an invalid waveform.

 I have tested the 32-bit float WAV wavetables with the Linux versions of [Surge XT](https://surge-synthesizer.github.io/), [Bitwig Studio Grid](https://www.bitwig.com/the-grid/), [u-he Hive 2](https://u-he.com/products/hive/), and the [Vital](https://vital.audio/) software synthesizers.
 For compatibility reasons, it is recommended to leave the default number of samples as 2048 (do not use `-s` flag).
 Only Surge XT is able to load tagged wavetables with arbitrary number of samples.
 16-bit int and 32-bit float wt wavetables tested with Surge XT and Bitwig.